Analysis | To win, Trump needs to win states where he hasn’t led polling averages in months

 As we’ve noted, Trump benefited in 2016 from undecided voters shifting in his direction.
 That was possible because there were a lot of undecided voters — both Trump and Hillary Clinton had the support of less than half of voters.
-This year, such undecided voters are less common and candidates polling above 50 percent are more common.
+This year, such undecided voters are less common, and candidates polling above 50 percent are more common.
 So in many states, it’s not just that Trump hasn’t accrued enough support, it’s that his ability to get a plurality of the vote depends not on people making up their minds (undecided voters) but on people changing their minds about supporting former vice president Joe Biden.

 There are 20 states in which one candidate has consistently had over 55 percent in the FiveThirtyEight average over the final 100 days or in which the other candidate has consistently been under 40 percent.
 In every other state, the polling average has occasionally or regularly seen both candidates in that 15-point range.

 In 27 of them, though, the lowest level of support seen by one candidate over that period is higher than his opponent’s highest level of support.
-Thirteen of them have seen Biden with a consistent lead; fourteen have seen a consistent lead for Trump.
+Thirteen of them have seen Biden with a consistent lead; 14 have seen a consistent lead for Trump.

-The fundamental problem for Trump is that the states where he’s had a consistent lead — Alaska, Montana, Utah — generally offer fewer electoral votes than the ones where Biden has consistently led.
+The fundamental problem for Trump is that the states where he has had a consistent lead — Alaska, Montana, Utah — generally offer fewer electoral votes than the ones where Biden has consistently led.
 States where Trump has consistently led have an average of 6.9 electoral votes.
 States where Biden’s consistently led average 12 electoral votes.
-Now multiply those values by the number of states and you see the problem.
+Now multiply those values by the number of states, and you see the situation.

 Or, if you don’t, let’s be explicit.
 The states that are solid for Biden offer 182 electoral votes.
 Those where Biden has always led — call them the ceiling states — offer another 152.
 That’s 334 electoral votes alone, more than the 270 needed to win.